zeevick10/bitcoin-educational-content/tutorials/others/pbn-certificate-timestamping/en.md

 ![cover](assets/cover.webp)

-If you are reading this, there is a high probability to you receive either a Bitcoin Certificate or a diploma of completion for one of the course you did on Plan B Network, so congratulation for this achievement!
+If you are reading this, there is a high probability to you receive either a Bitcoin Certificate or a diploma of completion for one of the course you did on Plan ₿ Network, so congratulation for this achievement!

-In this tutorial, we are going to see how Plan B Network issue verifiable for your Bitcoin Certificate or any Diploma of Course Completion.
+In this tutorial, we are going to see how Plan ₿ Network issue verifiable for your Bitcoin Certificate or any Diploma of Course Completion.
 Then in a second part we will see how to verify the authenticity of these proofs.

-# Plan B Network proof mechanism
+# Plan ₿ Network proof mechanism

 At Plan ₿ Network, we offer you a certificate and diplomas that are cryptographically signed by us, and time-stamped on the Timechain (ie. The Bitcoin blockchain).
 In order to achieve this, we had to come with a proof mechanism that rely on 2 cryptographic operations: